 Patricia Horn O’Brien is a graduate of Columbia School of Social Work and has worked and volunteered as a social worker throughout her adult life.
 She’s a member of the Guilford Poets Guild and co-founded CT River Poets.
 She initiated the ongoing program, Paintings and Poetry, at Florence Griswold Museum.
 Her recent book, a memoir, The Laughing Rabbit: A Mother, A Son, and the Ties that Bind, chronicling the surrender of her son for adoption in 1962, her search for him, and their reunion in 1982, is available on Amazon or from the author at firstname.lastname@example.org.
 Pat is the author of When Less Than Perfect is Enough and Poet Laureate of Old Saybrook.

 Jen Payne is inspired by those life moments that move us most — love and loss, joy and disappointment, milestones and turning points.
 She enjoys writing about our relationships with each other, with our natural world, and with our innate creativity.
-Jen has published three books, LOOK UP!
+Jen has published four books, LOOK UP!
 Musings on the Nature of Mindfulness (2014), Evidence of Flossing: What We Leave Behind (2017) and its companion artbook FLOSSING (2019), and the chapbook Waiting Out the Storm (2019).
 Installations of her poetry were featured in exhibitions at the Arts Council of Greater New Haven and Kehler Liddel Gallery (New Haven), and her work has been published by The Aurorean, Six Sentences, the Story Circle Network, WOW!
 Women on Writing, and The Perch, a publication by the Yale Program for Recovery & Community Health.
 Jen is a member of the Guilford Poets Guild and the Connecticut Poetry Society.
 You can find more of her work at www.randomactsofwriting.net.

 Elizabeth Possidente, MA has returned to poetry after many years of jotting on envelopes, paper scraps etc while she worked as a Creative Arts Therapist and raised a family.
 She has published articles in her field and in the Connecticut River Review.
 She is a member of the Guilford Poets Guild.